dorian-grst/assessment-lizard-global/PROCESS.md

 I took the opportunity to add a custom scrollbar to enhance the app's aesthetics and implemented `Skeleton` loading states to prevent users from seeing a blank screen during data fetching.

 Also, I added a small GitHub Action workflow to lint & build the project on every push or pull request to the main branch.
+It will deploy the application to GitHub Pages if the build is successful [here](https://dorian-grst.github.io/assessment-lizard-global)

 I merged this [PR](https://github.com/dorian-grst/assessment-lizard-global/pull/2) to show you how I usually work with a team.

-Finally, I made sure to include comments throughout the codebase to explain my thought process and approach.
+I made sure to include comments throughout the codebase to explain my thought process and approach.

+Finally I added meta tags for SEO.

 ## 6. Potential Improvements